-• Hire or acquire the services of a resource teacher/consultant and/or supplemental staff where necessary (including salary and benefits) to support the inclusion of children with special needs;
+- Hire or acquire the services of a resource consultant and/or supplemental staff where necessary (including salary and benefits) to support the inclusion of children with special needs; - Provide professional development opportunities to support staff in licensed child care settings, (i.e., child care centres, licensed home child care, in-home services, before and after school programs, authorized recreation and skill building programs) working with children with special needs and their parents/families to support inclusion; and

-- Provide professional development opportunities to support staff in licensed child care settings working with children with special needs and their parents/families to support inclusion; and - Purchase or lease specialized/adaptive equipment and supplies to support children with special needs.
+Purchase or lease specialized/adaptive equipment and supplies to support children with special needs.
+Specialized equipment may be specific to an individual child or may be used by more than one child and retained as a program resource.

-Please Note: SNR-funded resource teachers/consultants and supplemental staff may not be counted toward the required ratio of employees to children in licensed child care programs as specified in Ontario Regulation 137/15.

-At a minimum, the ministry recommends that resource teachers/consultants hold a diploma in Early Childhood Education, have additional training/experience/education related to working with children with special needs, and hold a standard first aid including infant/child CPR certificate.
-Requirements for resource teachers/consultants directly employed by licensed child care programs are outlined in section 55 of Ontario Regulation 137/15 made under the Child Care and Early Years Act, 2014.
+At a minimum, the ministry recommends that resource consultants hold a diploma in Early Childhood Education, have additional training/experience/education related to working with children with special needs, and hold a standard first aid including infant/child CPR certificate.
+Requirements for resource consultants directly employed by licensed child care programs are outlined in section 55 of Ontario Regulation 137/15 made under the Child Care and Early Years Act, 2014.

-Resource teachers/consultants typically provide a wide range of services and supports for children with special needs and their families.
+Resource consultants typically provide a wide range of services and supports for children with special needs and their families.
 They may support several children in multiple locations and can also provide professional learning experiences for individuals working with children with special needs in licensed child care settings, camps and children's recreation programs.
 These supports may include providing child care staff with program adaptation strategies and professional development, supporting the development of individualized support plans (per Ontario Regulation 137/15 - see section 52), conducting developmental screens, providing referrals to community agencies, providing information and resources for parents and obtaining specialized equipment as required.